 When you’re getting started, it may be easiest to start small, but when you’re running a campaign or major flash sale, it’s best to do so in a coordinated manner that is consistent in all places — email, website, social media, and ads included.

-This helps maximize your impact and allows you to keep testing to see what is resonating the most.
+This helps maximise your impact and allows you to keep testing to see what is resonating the most.

 Additionally, if someone didn’t open an email, notice the banner on your website, follow you on social media, etc., you can try to get it in front of them elsewhere.